Rachael Blackmore Profile

 |Born||Jul 11, 1989|

-Grand National winner, leading rider at the Cheltenham Festival 2021 and BBC Sports Personality's World Sport Star of the Year 2021, there is no end to Rachael Blackmore's talents.
+Grand National winner, Gold Cup champion, leading rider at the Cheltenham Festival 2021 and BBC Sports Personality's World Sport Star of the Year 2021, there is no end to Rachael Blackmore's talents.

 Rachael Blackmore is an Irish jumps jockey who rode Minella Times to victory in the 2021 Grand National becoming the first female ever to win the famous Aintree race.

-The classy jockey also coupled charisma with ruthless race riding to deliver six winners at Cheltenham in 2021, just one short of Ruby Walsh's record of seven victories in one meeting.
+The classy jockey built on her six winners at Cheltenham in 2021, just one short of Ruby Walsh's record of seven victories in one meeting.

-Five of Blackmore's six winners came aboard horses trained by County Waterford handler Henry De Bromhead with Champion Hurdle winner Honeysuckle arguably the best of her super six.
+Five of Blackmore's six 2021 Cheltenham winners came aboard horses trained by County Waterford handler Henry De Bromhead with Champion Hurdle winner Honeysuckle arguably the best of her super six.

 Blackmore typifies the Irish stranglehold over the top UK National Hunt meetings with her clinically efficient performances leaving the British contingent scratching their heads and scrapping over the minor honours.